emqx/emqx-docs/en_US/rule/rule-engine.md

     ```sql
     SELECT clientid FROM "$events/session_subscribed" WHERE topic =~ 't/#' and qos = 1
     ```
+- For an MQTT 5.0 PUBLISH message, select the User Property with Key "foo":
+    ```sql
+    SELECT pub_props.'User-Property'.foo as foo FROM "t/#"
+    ```

 ::: tip
 - Topic after the FROM clause need to be enclosed in double quotes `""` or single quotes `''`.